AriFordsham/GHCWiki/compiler-performance.md

 TODO I'm not sure if this scaled before; maybe the commit increased the amount of work `substExpr` now does, and it was always Somewhat inefficient?

+TODO Revert aforementioned commit, and compare the HC profiles.

+TODO Regenerate new HC profiles

 ## Compile/build times